linkthehylian/UNoVSync/README.md

 ### - Am I allowed to make modifications to this and redistribute it?

-Rather you wouldn't, if you want something added/modified me you can contact me (found below).
+Rather you wouldn't, if you want something added/modified you can contact me (found below).

 ### - Are you able to fix the disconnection issues?